 The first time I made a chicken dish with yellow mole sauce, I used fresh peppers that I roasted, peeled and seeded.
 While it tasted delicious, it was a labor of love, and it was not going to be a dish that I returned to very often for a quick week-night meal.

-I did love the complex flavors and textures in the yellow mole stew however, and set about to make an easier version.
+I did love the complex flavors and textures in the yellow mole sauce however, and set about to make an easier version.
 The recipe below uses similar ingredients, but uses a mole spice blend instead of the fresh roasted chile peppers.

-Easy Version of Chicken in Yellow Mole Sauce
+Chicken and Vegetables with Yellow Mole Sauce

-- 4 large tomatillos peeled
+- 4 large tomatillos husk peeled off

 - 1 large onion peeled and quartered